Coders-Evoke-Community/CodersEvoke_website/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Coders Evoke Code of Conducts

 ## Our Pledge